evanyeyeye/data/README.md

 * Create a virtualenv using `virtualenv --no-site-packages --distribute -p <PATH TO PYTHON 3 EXECUTABLE> <NAME>`

+* Edit `.env` and change the empty strings to their appropriate values, as well as changing the line beginning with `source` to have the correct directory of the project

 * `cd` into the project root directory and autoenv should activate

 * Install the required packages using `pip install -r requirements.txt`